-- Must physically exhibit breed characteristics of a half-blood Brahman - A prominent hump beginning at the shoulder and going forward but must angle back down to the neck to create a hump - not a crest - Any color or color pattern - With adequate Bos indicus head, eye, and ear characteristics; sheath score is of less importance
+Must physically exhibit breed characteristics of a 50 percent Brahman.

+- A prominent hump beginning at the shoulder and going forward but must angle back down to the neck to create a hump-the width of the hump base should wrap around the neck or shoulder and not be a crest. - Any color (or color pattern). - With adequate Bos indicus head, eye, ear sheath/ navel should represent Brahman characteristics.